 9. Stroll around Shilin market, one of Taiwan’s largest night markets

 If you can’t get enough of the Ximending Youth Shopping District, strolling around Shilin night market is one of the free things to do in Taipei that will not bore you out.
 You’ll easily find a long row of Taiwanese food specialties, souvenirs, and rare items.
-You can also find a gallery of mobile phone accessories, clothes and best travel backpacks and accessories while strolling around.
-This is the most popular and the largest night market in Taipei so be sure not to miss this in your itinerary.
+You can also find a gallery of mobile phone accessories, clothes, and best travel backpacks and accessories while strolling around.
+This is the most popular, the largest and one of the best night markets in Taipei so be sure not to miss this in your itinerary.

 How to get to Shilin night market?